 1. Microfiber Cloths

-The experts recommend using clothes only for this purpose.
+The experts recommend using cloths only for this purpose.
 That means you shouldn’t wipe other surfaces with it.
 Instead, only use it on glass and only for mirrors in your bathroom.
 Another thing to note is that you should get a “flat-weave” cloth.
 It’s because you don’t want to leave any marks during the cleaning process.

 2. Rubbing Alcohol